MattSegal/django-htmx-list-view/README.md

 This repo is a part of this [tutorial article](https://mattsegal.dev/django-htmx-list-view.html).
 View a quick video demo [here](https://www.loom.com/share/d087a55bd667449386edd54868369f7f)

+I've also made an introduction to HTMX video [here](https://www.youtube.com/watch?v=414ONE1UbCA).

 ## Setup

 Follow these instructions to try this demo out locally.